thewebkid/v-movable/README.md

     </style>
 ```

 ### Disclaimer
-This is in alpha.
-I have bugs.
+This is in active development.
+Stability not guaranteed.
+Please file github issues for bugs/features.